PrairieLearn/PrairieLearn/docs/codeExecution.md

 2. That handler calls `getAndRenderVariant` in `lib/question` (a different function would be called if the user were submitting an answer).
 3. That function calls an internal function that calls `render` in `question-servers/freeform.js`.
 4. That function calls `getPythonCaller` in `lib/workers`.
 Depending on the active execution mode
-   1. If running in `container` mode, a `lib/code-caller-docker` caller for the appropriate course will be returned.
    2. If running in `native` mode, a `lib/code-caller-docker` caller will be "prepared" for the current course (which sets up necessary bind mounts) and returned.
    3. If running in `internal` mode, any available `lib/code-caller-python` caller will be returned.
 5. `call(...)` is then repeatedly invoked on the code caller with the appropriate pieces of code to be executed.